arvindhsundar/hackingattention/content/_index.md

 > 1. What does it take to capture, hold and direct attention?
 > 2. How can we retain control over our attention?

 Apart from these answers, there will be tangents that I find interesting, giving a chance for happy little accidents.
 I invite you to see where my explorations have taken me.

-Start by visiting my [Areas of Exploration](Areas%20of%20Exploration.md) or clicking about on the graph below.
-(There will be more notes as my notes grow!)
+A few pointers:
+- The notes are written for me.
+The detail depends on my preferred [Working Resolution](Working%20Resolution.md) or interest in the topic.
+- The notes will change over time.
+- If you're curious, you could explore [My Learning Process](My%20Learning%20Process.md).
+- Some of you may prefer to see my [Areas of Exploration](Areas%20of%20Exploration.md)

 If you want to reach me, hit me up on [Twitter](https://twitter.com/arvindhsundar).